-I have listened to Kermode and Mayo’s Film Review podcast, on an Ipod and more recently on podcatcher apps on my phones, since 2011.
-The podcast was a repeat of a radio program broadcast on the BBC Radio 5 channel in the UK, with added audio.
+I have listened to Kermode and Mayo’s Film Review podcast on an iPod and more recently on podcatcher apps on my phones, since 2011.
+The podcast was a recording of a radio program broadcast on the BBC Radio 5 channel in the UK, with added audio.

 In the podcast on April 1, 2022, Simon Mayo mentioned that his pass to a BBC building had been cancelled before he had tried to enter the building for the Friday afternoon radio broadcast and podcast recording.
 The hosts also recorded a call to the versatile British actor Jason Isaacs.
 (His performance as Marshall Zhukov in the black comedy The Death of Stalin was brilliant).
 While the hosts had made “Say Hello to Jason Isaacs” a meme, they only had had Jason Isaacs on the show when he was interviewed about a movie.

 The broadcast on April 1, 2022 was the final episode.
 The end of the show had been mentioned in the show and podcast March 11, 2022.
 I had missed or misunderstood the announcement.
 On March 11, 2022, the hosts had announced that the show was ending in tweets, which I had not seen.